 In 2015 I started developing “Stories from the Spectrum,” a series of short films about teens and adults on the autism spectrum.
 I have finished two films, have two more in production, and more characters and ideas than I can possibly produce by myself.
 This is the place where my passion most closely meets the world’s needs: there is so much misunderstanding, fear, and unnecessary suffering in this world of autism, alongside beautiful stories of courage, perseverance, innovation, humor, and love.
 My hope is to create films that deepen public understanding, lessen stigma, celebrate accomplishments, and give voice to people who often have none.

-My educational affiliations include Tufts University (my alma mater, and where I was Visiting Artist from 2015-2018; Emerson College (where I started teaching in the spring of 2019 and will continue next year); Babson College (where I am a leadership training coach); and the Mass College of Art & Design (where I teach a summer producing class).
+My educational affiliations include Emerson College (where I have been teaching since January 2019); Babson College (where I am a leadership training coach); the Mass College of Art & Design (where I teach a summer producing class); and Tufts University (my alma mater, where I was Visiting Artist from 2015-2018).

 The Snow Ball (2016)